-Though this is a recipe, there are no hard a fast rules as to what you can add for vegetables.
-I used shredded red cabbage, snow peas, green onions and carrot – but you can easily substitute packaged broccoli slaw, sliced red pepper, broccoli florets or any other raw vegetable you’ve got knocking around in the crisper.
+Though this is a recipe, there are no hard and fast rules as to what you can add for vegetables.
+I used shredded red cabbage, snow peas, green onion, and carrot – but you can easily substitute packaged broccoli slaw, sliced red pepper, broccoli florets or any other raw vegetable you’ve got knocking around in the crisper.

 Don’t make it complicated – just choose a mix of colors and you’re on your way to a rock star meal in just 15 minutes.